andreyorst/powerline.kak/README.md

 | position    |    color05 |           color01 |
 | session     |    color14 |           color15 |

-Colors from `color16` to `color31` are declared by the main script, but not set by themes and have `default` face.
-Make sure to set those inside your module, and add those to themes, if you want to submit your module to **powerline.kak**.
+Colors from `color16` to `color31` are declared by the main script, but not used by any of default modules so you could use them in your own modules.
+Make sure to add comment which module uses those colors if you want to submit your module to **powerline.kak**.

 ## Writing a module
 This is bit tricky part, but you can add your own modules to powerline.
 To